MarziaSevieri/Marzia-Sevieri/README.md

 MSc Health Data Science student at the University of Exeter.

-Experience in quantitative research.
+Training in quantitative research and data analysis.

-Interested in applying data science methods to healthcare and population health datasets.
+Learning Python, SQL, Power BI, and R to work with healthcare and population health datasets.

 ---